Cruising Q & A

 How did you stop the deck leaks in your Triton?

 At some point in their lives most east coast built Tritons will suffer from waterlogged balsa-cored decks.
 Water enters through leaking deck fittings and eventually rots the balsa core, causing it to delaminate.
 The first symptoms are leaks at chainplates, stanchion bases, and jib-sheet tracks.
 Eventually, the core breaks down entirely and feels spongy underfoot.
 I tried every known type of quick repair without lasting success until I realized the only permanent cure is to replace the core and upper layer of deck.
-After removing the deck fittings and cutting off the deck’s upper fiberglass layers using a circular saw, grinder and sharp chisel, I removed the rotted balsa and laid down a layer of epoxy-saturated fiberglass cloth.
-I then cut ½-inch thick polyurethane sheets into 4-inch squares and set them into the deck in a thickened epoxy filler.
-Each foam square was kept a couple millimeters apart from adjoining squares and sealed on its edges with filler so that a future leak cannot migrate within the deck.
-On top of this I spread another layer of filler and block-sanded it until level.
-I covered the deck with five more layers of fiberglass cloth and epoxy resin, repainted it and reinstalled the deck hardware.
+After removing the deck fittings and cutting off the deck’s upper fiberglass layers using a circular saw, grinder, and hammer and chisel, I removed the rotted balsa and laid down a layer of epoxy-saturated fiberglass cloth.
+I then cut 3/8-inch thick polyurethane sheets into manageable-size pieces and set them into the deck in a thickened epoxy filler.
+On top of this I covered the deck with five more layers of fiberglass cloth and epoxy resin, repainted it and reinstalled the deck hardware.
 Thirty days of labor, but no more leaks!

 Recently I did a partial deck recore on another Triton and used 3/8" Core-cell foam sheet and reused the upper deck skins.
 There are several ways to accomplish a deck recore and they are discussed on the Plastic Classics Forum on my Links page.